 Derek, check out Konnopke's Imbiss, located under the train tracks at the Eberswalder U-Bahn stop.
 They serve what I think is the best currywurst in Berlin.
 They also have other dishes if you're not into curry.
-Regardless, it's super cheap. over 5 years ago
+Regardless, it's super cheap. almost 6 years ago

 In Berlin, it's worth heading north to Oranienburg to visit the Sachsenhausen concentration camp.
 You can get there by S-Bahn.
 On the southeast side, visit the impressive Soviet War Memorial in Treptower Park.
 If you really want to go off the beaten path from Berlin, consider hopping a train for a day trip to Goerlitz, a town on the border with Poland that is like stepping into a fairy tale. over 5 years ago

 Is it safe for an american to travel around europe in a few weeks in light of the worldwide travel alert?